Correct combat breathing: how and why

 A few conclusive thoughts:

-• To breathe with nose and mouth in sync is not a constant of our breathing methods, it is simply a possibility to manage a bigger amount of oxygen but it teaches us to dose it
+• To breathe with nose and mouth in sync is not a constant of our breathing methods, it is simply a possibility to manage a greater amount of oxygen but it teaches us to dose it

-• It is not secondary to stress that, during combat, when we are at close distance (read Ideal distance from the opponent during a fight), the upper and lower dental arches must touch (especially if we are undergoing an attack on the jaw, a throw, etc.), no matter how we are breathing (this does not preclude the possibility to implement the mouth, as in the photo, a small opening is more than enough)
+• It is not secondary to stress that, during combat, when we are at close distance (read Ideal distance from the opponent during a fight), the upper and lower dental arches must touch (especially if we are undergoing an attack on the jaw, a throw, etc.); no matter how we are breathing (this does not preclude the possibility to implement the mouth, as in the photo, a small opening is more than enough)

 In the next articles of this series, we will deepen the bond between speed, power, Qi and respiration.